jrossi227/react-blog/README.md

 #### Using static html, css and js
 You can include custom html, css and js for a blog post.
 If you wish to import a library to use in your js file(JQuery) then you must do this asynchronously.
 See the second post in `public/static/posts.json` for sample code.

-#### Using React Bootstrap and your own React components for dynamic content.
+#### Using React Bootstrap and your own React components for dynamic content
 You may use custom React components for a blog post.
-This Blog was built using React Bootstrap and you may use React Bootstrap components out of the Box.
+This blog application was built using React Bootstrap and you may use React Bootstrap components out of the Box.
+See the third post in `public/static/posts.json` for sample code.

+##### React Bootstrap documentation
+React Bootstrap is an ongoing project so documentation you encounter online may not be applicable to the version that this Blog is currently using.
+We have bundled the version that we are using with this repo.
+To generate the documentation you can do the following:

+1. Go to `react-bootstrap-0.26.4`
+2. run `npm run docs` and navigate your browser to `http://localhost:4000/components.html`.
+3. You should now be able to view all of the components and sample code.
+You can read `react-bootstrap-0.26.4/docs/README.md` for more information.